nuel-ol/Code_Dumps/README.md

 # Code-Snippets
 This repository contains code snippets in C, C++, Python, Julia, Matlab/Octave.

-I hope you have a great time reading through
+I hope you have a great time reading through it.